-Accelerated Bachelor of Science to Master of Science Program
+Linked Bachelor of Science in Dental Hygiene to Master of Science Program

-Entry-level and B.S.D.H. degree completion dental hygiene students who have a 3.3 grade point average from each institution attended and who have senior standing may apply to the bachelor's to master's accelerated program.
-This program allows gifted undergraduate students the opportunity to take up to 12 credit hours of graduate course work and apply them to both degrees.
-Other restrictions apply.
-Consult with the School of Dental Hygiene for more information.
+Entry-level and BSDH Post-Licensure online dental hygiene students who have a cumulative 3.30 grade point average and senior standing may complete the Bachelor of Science in Dental Hygiene to Master of Science (BSDH-MS) dental hygiene linked program application.
+This program allows exceptional undergraduate students the opportunity to take up to 12 credit hours of graduate course work and apply them to both the undergraduate and graduate degrees.
+Students in the linked program must earn a minimum of 150 credit hours (120 discrete credit hours for the undergraduate degree and 30 discrete credit hours for the graduate degree).
+Consult with the graduate program director for more information.

 The Dental Hygiene Research Center

 The focus of the Dental Hygiene Research Center is to support research through collaboration and partnerships that will provide a foundation for dental hygiene services and practice, advance the practice of dental hygiene, and improve the oral health status of the public.
-Research capabilities are multifaceted with a wide variety of projects relating to occupational risk assessment as well as product and device testing.
 Multidisciplinary and interdisciplinary projects are developed with healthcare facilities, private industry, and other academic institutions.
 Undergraduate and graduate students are integrated into the research process, which contributes to the understanding between theory and practice.

 DENTAL HYGIENE Courses